allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 every instance.

 How, from the perspective of our algorithm, do we tell if we're dealing with a new consumer or an old one?
-Well, one clear indicator is that it doesn't report it's `rate-history`.
+Well, one clear indicator is that it doesn't report it's `rate`.
 Also, it doesn't have a `max-rate` assigned when we first encounter it.
 This is also true for new consumers we first calculate the value for.

-To cover both cases, we simply default to `subscription-rate-limit / N` and then when we have `rate-history` missing for the old ones, so we don't change anything.
+To cover both cases, we simply default to `subscription-rate-limit / N` and then when we have `rate` missing for the old ones, so we don't change anything.

 #### Reading max-rate on each consumer tick